-Most professional photographers and videographers invest thousands of dollars in gear and equipment to launch a successful photography business.
-Theft or damage could significantly impact your bottom line and potentially stop you from taking on clients.
+Most professional photographers and videographers invest thousands of dollars in photography gear and equipment to launch a successful business.
+Theft or accidental damage could significantly impact your bottom line and potentially stop you from taking on clients.

-By having the right camera equipment insurance policies and following some simple tips for safeguarding your gear, you can ensure that unforeseen circumstances don’t put your business and income in jeopardy.
+By having the right camera equipment insurance policies and following some simple tips for safeguarding your gear, you can keep unforeseen circumstances from putting your business and income in jeopardy.

 Insurance policies for professional photographers

 Many photographers and videographers carry a few types of coverage as a form of gear insurance, and for the peace of mind that these types of insurance options can offer: